-NOTE: You can also just cook the French toast then cut it into strips!
+NOTE: You can also cook the French toast and then cut it into strips!

 You did not soak the bread enough, you want to submerge the bread fully and then flip and submerge again.

 YES!
-You can freeze the French toast once cooled and freeze for up to 2 months.
+You can freeze the French toast once cooled for up to 2 months.

-Since this recipe is so simple and the bread can get soggy we do not recommend preparing it ahead of time.
-You can prepare the soaking mixture ahead if you’d like, and store in the fridge overnight.
+Since this recipe is so simple and the bread can get soggy, we do not recommend preparing it ahead of time.
+You can prepare the soaking mixture ahead if you’d like and store it in the fridge overnight.